 Between Old English (think Beowulf) and Modern English was Middle English, the language of Shakespeare and the Bible.
 The names of all sorts of things have changed in the last 300 plus years.
 I doubt there is a store in New York City where you could walk in and ask for a jerkin or bodkin and walk out with the correct purchase.
 But that is the language of our scriptures.
 This means we need to learn a few of the words used in the scriptures so we know what is being referred to.

 Even our prayer language is an approximation of the reverential language of the middle ages.
 The prophets have told us we need to learn to speak to the Lord in our prayers using these older terms of thee, thy, thou, art, and so forth.
 These terms help us remember our place as a supplicant to the Lord.
 The very awkwardness of using this form of language helps us be more humble in our prayers.
-As we read the scriptures and become more familiar with the language and how it is used it will help us feel more comfortable using the same form of language in our prayers.
+As we read the scriptures and become more familiar with the language and how it is used it will help us feel more comfortable using this form of language in our prayers.

 Many of the terms used in the scriptures just add an “eth” on the end of the word.
 The word means the same thing, it just has a more formal look and feel.
 Examples are “asketh,” “reproveth,” “wanteth,” etc. Some words are close to what we have today, like “sheweth.”
 Sheweth means to show.
 If I were to say, “Shew thyself approved unto God,” I am only saying that I want you to show yourself approved to God.
 In other words, live in such a way that God would approve of you and your actions.